vineety/sparse_matrix_mult/README.md

 An example script "matrix_ops_script.py" is also included to test to compare results against numpy and to demonstrate how to use the code.
 For ideal performance compile with openmp.
 For further assistance, please open an issue on our GitHub repository.
 If you successfully compile the library on macOS or Windows and would like to contribute build scripts, please open a pull request!
+Additionally if you need any help contact me through email.